scottjad/slice/README.markdown

 Not production-ready.
 I haven't even looked at the output in a browser :)

+Slice uses Scriptjure, Hiccup, and Cssgen for the hard stuff.

 ## Motivation

 I've been writing webapps entirely in Clojure for some time, using scriptjure